 Accounting Definitions C - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter C.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms and accounting definitions starting with the Letter C.

 Accounting Definitions C: